 Amazon has become incredibly prolific as a source for all types of goods, content, and services.
-Although Amazon started as merely an online bookstore, it is now considered one of the Big Four of technology alongside Google, Apple, and Facebook.
-Obtaining this prevalence and success required the hard work of thousands of employees, it often comes at their expense due to dangerous workplace conditions that lead to warehouse accidents.
+Although Amazon started as merely an online bookstore, it is now considered one of the Big Four of technology alongside Google, Apple, and Meta.
+Although obtaining this prevalence and success required the hard work of thousands of employees, it often comes at their expense due to dangerous workplace conditions that lead to warehouse accidents.
 And, Amazon is struggling with its handling of and response to repeated warehouse accidents.

 In late December 2018, 54 Amazon warehouse employees in New Jersey were exposed to fumes when a robot punctured a can of bear repellant.
-Two-dozen workers were rushed to the hospital, including one worker in critical condition.
+Two dozen workers were rushed to the hospital, including one worker in critical condition.
 Workers experienced difficulty breathing and reported their throats and eyes burned from the fumes.
-The U.S. Occupational Safety and Health Administration (OSHA) is looking into the accident.

 But if you think this was just a freak accident, you’d be wrong.
-In 2015, the exact same scenario played out in a Haslet, Texas warehouse when a robot ran over a can of bear repellant, causing it to release fumes.
-Sadly, Amazon warehouses have been home to a number of accidents and fatalities in recent years, so much so that The National Council for Occupational Safety and Health named Amazon to its annual “Dirty Dozen” list highlighting companies it believes put workers especially at risk because of unsafe labor practices.
-The National Council for Occupational Safety and Health counted seven deaths that have occurred at U.S. Amazon facilities since 2013, including three at separate locations in the span of five weeks in 2017.
+Back in 2015, the same scenario played out in a Haslet, Texas warehouse when a robot ran over a can of bear repellant, causing it to release fumes.
+Sadly, Amazon warehouses have been home to several accidents resulting in serious injuries and even fatalities in recent years, so much so that The National Council for Occupational Safety and Health has named Amazon to its annual “Dirty Dozen” list highlighting companies that put workers at risk because of unsafe labor practices.

 Warehouse Accident Lawyers

 Amazon has a responsibility to protect its workers from injury.
 Unfortunately, despite the company being a major player among the world’s top businesses, Amazon has proven its warehouses to be incredibly dangerous workplace environments.
 If you or someone you know has been injured in a warehouse accident, your injuries may have left you unable to work.
-Contact the experienced warehouse accident lawyers at Dax F. Garza, P.C. today for a free consultation to see how we can help you pursue compensation.
+Contact the experienced workplace injury lawyers at Dax F. Garza, P.C. today for a free consultation to see how we can help you pursue compensation.